 When the money starts to flow, it creates a strong competitive disadvantage to those that do not take it.
 They can’t keep up with the others as well, and the market diversity starts to languish, creating cookie-cutter type entities that all follow the same governmental regulations.

-Currently, Utah’s proposed “Hope Scholarship” will pay money, as a scholarship, to private schools, thereby helping more people in Utah to be able to afford private school.
-While the Hope Scholarship may not start out as having many strings attached to its funds, it will give families that take the funds additional advantage over those that do not.
+Currently, Utah’s proposed school choice bill will pay tax money to private schools, thereby helping more people in Utah to be able to afford private school.
+While the school choice bill may not start out as having many strings attached to its funds, it will give families that take the funds additional advantage over those that do not.

-Also, the scholarship funds will enable private schools to charge more, which will lead to price increases, again making it harder for those that did not take the funds to be able to participate.
+Also, the tax funds paid to private schools will enable private schools to charge more, which will lead to price increases, again making it harder for those that did not take the funds to be able to participate.

 Ultimately though, the most serious concern is that as soon as the government starts funding something, it can start regulating it.
 People left the public schools to get out from under the government’s hand, so the government is now looking to buy back its ability to regulate the children outside of the public school system.
 Why do we want to open up those outside the system (the families, students, and private schools) to government regulation that they are working to leave behind?